wp-plugins/postman-smtp/readme.txt

 == Description ==

 Having [trouble sending your email](https://wordpress.org/support/topic/smtp-connect-failed)?
 In 2014, Google began [increasing their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html), and [blocking traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms.
-Since then, users of basic SMTP plugins have been plagued by [outbound mail failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html).
+Since then, users of basic SMTP plugins have been plagued by [outbound mail failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) and delays.
 Worse, when using the WordPress internal PHPMailer, mail that is 'successfully' delivered may be treated as SPAM or silently disappear like a mob witness the night before a trial.

 Postman is a next-generation WordPress SMTP plugin, the first and only to implement OAuth 2.0, Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
 During OAuth configuration, your email service provider [pre-approves Postman](https://developers.google.com/accounts/docs/OAuth2) to send messages on your behalf.
 Unlike other plugins that seek approval each time they connect, you can rest assured that when your site generates an email, Postman will deliver your message without rejection.